typesense/typesense-website/docs-site/content/guide/tips-for-searching-common-types-of-data.md

 You can filter documents in a given radius around a lat/lng, or sort results by closeness to a given lat/lng or return results within a bounding box.

 Here's more information about GeoSearch queries: <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/documents.html#geosearch`">GeoSearch API Reference</RouterLink>.

+## Long Pieces of Text

+If you have long pieces of text, like say a long journal article, website pages, transcripts, etc, we'd recommend that you break down the long piece of text into smaller "paragraphs" and store each paragraph in a separate document in Typesense.

+This helps increase the granularity of search results and improve relevancy, because otherwise with sufficiently long text, there could be enough overlap in keywords between the documents, that searching for common keywords ends up matching most articles.

+## HTML Content

+If you're searching HTML content, you want to create a field in your document which contains just the plain text version of the content without HTML tags and use that field in the `query_by` search parameter.

+You can still store the raw HTML field in the document as an un-indexed field (by just leaving it from the schema), so the raw HTML will be returned in the document when it is a hit.

+[Here's](https://github.com/typesense/typesense/issues/265#issuecomment-832051823) more context around this.

 ## Other Types of Data